lowcodeunit/public-web-docs/docs/devs/storage/sql-server.md

 # Storage Access with Logic Apps and SQL Server

-These instructions show how to use Logic Apps to call the IoT Ensemble warm query every 12 hours and insert the data into a SQL Server database.
+These instructions show how to use Logic Apps to call the Low Code Unit warm query every 12 hours and insert the data into a SQL Server database.
 Before we get started, here's an overview of the entire Logic App with the steps collapsed.

 ![Completed Steps](/img/screenshots/logic-apps-sql-server-overview.png)